05 Jul Accidental Presidents | Jared Cohen

 Andrew Johnson.
 Lyndon Johnson.
 John Tyler.
 Millard Filmore.
 Harry Truman.
 Gerald Ford…

-There are more names for the list…but the ones above are names of men who were accidental presidents.
-They were vice-presidents who became president due to the death or resignation of a president.
+There are more names for the list…but the ones above are the names of men who were accidental presidents.
+They were vice presidents who became president due to the death or resignation of a president.

 Jared Cohen’s book, Accidental Presidents is absolutely fascinating.

 Cohen leads you through the events that led to each man becoming president.
 He then masterfully illustrates how these once Vice Presidents take the nation in new directions through their leadership and policies.

 Lincoln wanted a United States of America.
 The same was true of Andrew Johnson; however, he was much harsher in his approach and didn’t always provide a clear vision for his team.
 As a result, reconstruction was a mess under Andrew Johnson.